DFW Property Management Pool Shrinking, Rental Marketing Growing

 “Unfortunately, the skills, knowledge and systems needed for selling real estate are very different than what is needed for property management,” said Don Lawby, President of Property Management Business Solutions, “Some agents found property management difficult, time consuming, and unrewarding, and their brokers found that the legal liability of property management can get expensive.”

-As agents begin to exit the property management industry in favor of real estate sales, they are able to partner with Real Property Management DFW to create a referral network equally beneficial to each party.
+As agents begin to exit the property management industry in favor of real estate sales, they are able to partner with Specialized Property Management DFW to create a referral network equally beneficial to each party.
 The trend of larger property management firms taking over smallers ones will also continue as the housing market bounces back.